 - January 18-20, 2019 The Flow of Love: Finding Our True Ground, led by Jana Milhon-Martin, M. Div.

 - May 3-5, 2019: The Resurrected Life: Moving Beyond Dualisms, led by Gianluigi Gugliermetto, Ph.D.

 Retreats are created for parishioners but are open to others, as space permits.
 To enrol in a retreat, please contact Fr.
 Gianluigi email@example.com

-The parish does not have facilities to accomodate guests overnight.
+The parish at present does not have facilities to accommodate guests overnight.

 The Spirit liberates us to become fully human in our own time and place, to wrestle with the complexities of existence and the presence of evil and sin (...)
 This experience of the Spirit springs from one single reality: God and creation united.
 It is experience of God acting on us and on the world at the same time, relating us to the world and the world to us within our own ecosystems.
 There is no separation between action and prayer, ecological practice and celebration - Anne Primavesi